CompyENG/senior-design/README.md

 senior-design
 =============

-A repository for work on my senior design project: a submarine with a camera.
+A repository containing code for the submarine senior design project at Valparaiso University.
+For more information, see http://valposub.com

 The brains of the project are two Raspberry Pis: one on the surface, one on the submarine.
 The surface Raspberry Pi is connected to a gamepad (USB) and a small